jucazyn/jucazyn.github.io/_pages/home.md

 I'm an undergraduate student in **Philosophy** at [UFSC](https://ufsc.br/) with a bachelor's degree in **Mathematics**.

-Regarding my research interests, they primarily focus on Logic, Philosophy of Science, and Physics, with a substantial part lying at the intersection of **Mathematical Physics** and **Philosophy of Physics**.
+My research interests primarily focus on Logic, Philosophy of Science, and Physics, with a substantial part lying at the intersection of **Mathematical Physics** and **Philosophy of Physics**.

 In general, I'm interested in (how to) address some philosophical problems, and scientific problems featuring foundational aspects, employing both **mathematical methods** and **philosophical methods**.
 This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/10.1111/meta.12029).